 If Poland had a tumultuous 20th century, the 21st started off pretty well.
-The country cemented the transition to capitalism, joined the European Union and enjoyed unrivaled economic growth.
-Then in a 2015 election, the people swept in a party that promised a shakeup in the name of ordinary Poles.
+Having just joined NATO, the country entered the European Union and cemented its transition to capitalism with unrivaled economic growth.
+Then a 2015 election unleashed a populist backlash, delivering unprecedented power to a party that promised a shakeup in the name of ordinary Poles.
 They were fed up with uneven wealth and tossed out what they saw as a self-serving elite that had misruled the country.
-Yet the government's drives to cement its power by controlling the courts and quelling discontent sparked public protests and a rebuke from EU lawmakers concerned that it was flouting the rule of law.
-EU President Donald Tusk, a former Polish prime minister, warned that the country was moving “backwards and eastwards.”
+The Law & Justice Party’s drive to control the courts and remove checks on its power sparked sporadic protests and criticism from the EU, which accuses Poland’s leaders of flouting the rule of law.
+Former Polish Prime Minister Donald Tusk warned in 2017 that the country was moving “backwards and eastwards.”
 Is eastern Europe’s biggest economy risking the democratic order it has built since escaping communism?